mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /03-What-is-Frappe.md

 And the best part?
 It’s **100% free and open source** — built entirely on the Frappe framework.

+BTW it named **ERPNext** because it was the cheapest domain name which include the word "ERP" that they could find at the time. (that's the story)

 ---

 ## How to Get Started (Beginner-Friendly)